tikenn/terminator/README.md

 5. If database restore is necessary, use the most recent file in $BACKUP_DIR/mysqldump with the following command:

     `mysql -u root -p --all-databases < backup.sql`

+## Individual File Restore
+1. To verify the existence of a file in a backup level, use the following command to list all files in a specific directory in a *.tar.gz file for a specific backup level (note that the leading "/" is removed from the path)

+    `sudo cat backup.tar.gz* | tar tzvf - path/to/directory_or_file`

+2. Once the file or directory is verified, use the following command to extract it

+    `sudo cat backup.tar.gz* | tar xzpvf - path/to/directory_or_file`

 # Dependencies
 Terminator primarily uses standard Linux tools; however, email notifications requires installation of email software.
 These are installed with `./setup`.
 Also, remote backups use *rsync*, but this is assumed to be pre-installed on the system.